sbcshop/Pico_NFC_Expansion_Software/README.md

 ### Working Without Pico (Via USB)
 <img src="https://github.com/sbcshop/Pico_NFC_Expansion_Software/blob/main/images/img2.png">

-You can also configure, read/write etc using the NFC Module using Windows Software
+You can also configure, read/write, etc using the NFC Module using Windows Software for this, you need to connect a USB to the Expansion board download the window software, install the software

    **Find more details in [UART/USB](https://github.com/sbcshop/NFC_Module)**